Change management: How do you measure corporate culture?

 The eternal struggle of a manager: you want to change certain things within your company, but you are unable to actually implement them.
 One area that many managers encounter is changing corporate culture.
 How can it be that the culture doesn't change?
 Is it the attitude of your employees or are there deeper underlying motives?
 In this blog we delve deeper into corporate culture and explain how you can measure culture.

-What is corporate culture?
+Change management and what is corporate culture?

 De corporate culture is the daily course of events within a company.
 It has to do with norms, values and expectations.
 An example of a company culture is when employees take a walk outside during their lunch break.
 The Friday afternoon drinks are also part of a corporate culture.
 Or how about a table tennis table in the office so you can hit a ball in between?
 But also the dress code, whether or not overtime, many or few meetings are all examples of the company culture.